gardener/gardener/docs/api-reference/core.md

 <em>(Optional)</em>
 <p>SigningKeySecret is a reference to a secret that contains an optional private key of the
 service account token issuer.
 The issuer will sign issued ID tokens with this private key.
-Only useful if service account tokens are also issued by another external system.</p>
+Only useful if service account tokens are also issued by another external system.
+Deprecated: This field is deprecated and will be removed in a future version of Gardener.
+Do not use it.</p>
 </td>
 </tr>
 <tr>